litetex-oss/mcm-authback/README.md

     * You must have already joined the server once (during the past 36 days)

 The mod is optional for the client and server.
-However if one side lacks the mod joining a server will be impossible when Mojang's authentication servers are down.
+However if one side lacks the mod joining a server will be impossible when Mojang's centralized authentication servers are down.

 ## Usage